katjapretnar/katjapretnar.github.io/_pages/about.md

 (+uf kinda not confident & pessimistic words here, just perfect for an About-page :) ) However I will try my best and the website is anyways already up and running - it is right here, right now, so...

 If you find anything on the website interesting, let me know and I'd be happy to connect.
-{% link mailto:katjapretnar@mailbox.com %}

 If you'd like, signup for my newsletter (which I might or might not send out :), lets see)